benyamins/flc-flashcards/README.md

 which offers three modes for questions & answers:

 1. A _basic_ mode that lets you input an answer which is checked against the options defined in a json file.
-2. Multiple choice for answer.
+2. Multiple choice for specified answers.
 3. An order/ranked choice system.

 ``` bash